-Each module is worth 15 credits, with the exception of the Research project which is worth 30 credits.
+Each module is worth 15 credits, with the exception of Research project 2: consolidation which is worth 30 credits.
 To calculate the final grade for the award, the marks for the modules are weighted according to credit value.

 Exit qualifications